 Fall is a great time to visit Germany: The summer crowds are back home, local wine festivals (and the essential young fall wine) are in full swing, and as temperatures drop, so do airfares and hotel rates.
-Here’s what to except from fall (September, October, and November) in Germany, from weather, and airfares, to festivals, and events in Germany.
+Here’s what to expect from fall (September, October, and November) in Germany, from weather, to airfares, to festivals, and events in Germany.

 In November, the days are getting noticeably shorter, cold, and grey, and it sometimes can snow – the German winter and holiday season is well underway.